travis-ci/docs-travis-ci-com/user/chrome.md

 ---

 The Google Chrome addon allows Travis CI builds to install Google Chrome at run time.

-To use the addon you need to be running builds on either the [Trusty build environment](/user/reference/trusty/) or the [macOS build environment](/user/reference/osx/).
+This addon supports both the Linux and [macOS](/user/reference/osx/) [build environment](https://docs.travis-ci.com/user/reference/overview/).
+For Linux, you must be running on [Ubuntu Trusty 14.04](https://docs.travis-ci.com/user/reference/trusty/) or later build environments.

 ## Selecting a Chrome version